 Lastly, at a time when some countries are looking for ways to close borders, the Boston Consulting Group remind us of the significant labor shortages that some developed nation economies can expect in coming years.
 We can increasingly expect skills gaps to be filled from elsewhere and these new hyper-remote workers will need digital workplace technologies to connect.

 These technologies, economic and social factors mean that the digital workplace is a vital way to connect employees and provide them with the right freedoms to get the job done in the right way.

 Recently, I had the opportunity to work with Sharon O’Dea — an esteemed colleague on Intranetizen.com — on a project for a large professional services organization.
 It was fascinating to practice what we preach and work together digitally.
 The smallest collaboration unit (just the two of us) built our own digital workplace, workflows, and practices to service our client and we learned a great deal about what’s possible and the power of flexible working.

 What will glue us together?

 Recently, some silicon valley companies including IBM and Yahoo announced moves to bring employees back to their offices in stark contrast to the macro-trends observed above, citing concerns about corporate culture and productivity.

-Not all business leaders agree however.
-In this excellent Jacob Morgan podcast, Monika Fahlbusch, Chief Experience Officer at BMC, describes how her organisation works for their employees.
+Not all business leaders agree, however.
+In this excellent Jacob Morgan podcast, Monika Fahlbusch, Chief Experience Officer at BMC, describes how her organization works for their employees.
 Her view is stark and challenging.
-She rightly connects the employee experience to corporate culture and values, and believes that businesses will evolve from working in one big office building, to working remotely from any location with the clear demand on digital workplace technologies.
+She rightly connects the employee experience to corporate culture and values and believes that businesses will evolve from working in one big office building to working remotely from any location with the clear demand on digital workplace technologies.

 So what glues us together?
 Aligned culture, common values, singular “high volume” employee experience and brilliant technology.